Leprosy in Japan: The 1953 Leprosy Prevention Law and Patients' Struggle

-Kensuke Mitsuda stated before the Upper House in 1951 that all patients be hospitalized.
+Kensuke Mitsuda stated before the Upper House in 1951 that all patients should be hospitalized.
 This was a segregation policy and all patients were against it.
-Some of them staged even hunger strikes, but the 1953 leprosy prevention law was passed; there were practically no changes from the strict 1931 leprosy prevention law.
+Some of them staged protests, even hunger strikes, but the 1953 leprosy prevention law was passed.
+There were practically no changes from the strict 1931 leprosy prevention law.

 The expressed view of the Japan Leprosy Association

-Hiroshi Shima, Fujio Otani, Minoru Narita and Kunio Murakami were primary movers in the abolition of Japan's Leprosy Prevention Law.
+Hiroshi Shima, Fujio Otani, Minoru Narita, and Kunio Murakami were primary movers in the abolition of Japan's Leprosy Prevention Law.
 It was delayed because the opinions of patient autonomy associations differed.

 The statement of the Japanese Leprosy Association on the Leprosy Prevention Law

 It is said that the leprosy control method in Japan was greatly influenced by the First International Congress of Leprosy in 1897, at which it was concluded that isolation of patients was the best method of leprosy control.
 However, this did not mean indiscriminate isolation of patients.
 The Interior Ministry of Japan replied to a question that "the salvation of wandering patients" be given priority, above that of prevention.
-Absolute isolation has been based on two views; 1) that leprosy occurs through intimate contact within the families in which any patients would be the source of infection, and 2) leprosy would be incurable for the rest of life.
-Absolute isolation was supported by the social belief of that day; leprosy is a shameful disease and the purity (absence of leprosy patients) of the nation should be maintained, thus justifying isolation.
-Complete isolation was given priority rather than salvation of patients.
+Absolute isolation was based on two views; 1) that leprosy occurs through intimate contact within the families in which any patients would be the source of infection, and 2) leprosy would be incurable for the rest of a patient's lifetime.
+Absolute isolation was supported by the social belief of that day; leprosy is a shameful disease and the purity of the nation (absence of leprosy patients) should be maintained, thus justifying isolation.
+Complete isolation was given priority rather than the salvation of patients.

-In Japan, not a small number of patients had been found during the draft for military service.
+In Japan, a number of patients had been found during the draft for military service.
 Between 1897 and 1937, leprosy patients found at the draft kept decreasing.
 There were major national censuses between 1919 and 1935, during which the number of leprosy patients kept decreasing.
 Epidemiologically speaking, improvement in the living conditions has been given credit for this decrease, rather than the results of isolation.
-Japan was on its way to elimination of leprosy patients, irrespective of enforced isolation.
+Japan was on its way to decreasing the number of leprosy patients, irrespective of enforced isolation.
 In other words, statistically speaking, the present leprosy prevention law had not been necessary.

 Nevertheless, the 1953 revision of the leprosy prevention law was passed and enforced.
-At that time, the effects of chemotherapy were apparent, and internationally, isolation has not been supported at the Rome Conference on rehabilitation.
-Dapsone and rifampicin were put into service.
+At that time, the effects of chemotherapy were apparent, and internationally, isolation had not been supported at the Rome Conference on rehabilitation.
+Dapsone and rifampicin were used for the medical treatment of leprosy.
 In 1982, the infectivity of Mycobacterium leprae was found to disappear within several doses of rifampicin, and a multidrug therapeutic regimen (MDT) was proposed.
 This has become the standard regimen for leprosy control.
-Recently new quinolones were added.
+Recently, new quinolones were added to medical treatment.